Branded artwork

 Borrower Profile

 The distribution of borrowers reflects reasonable penetration among businesses and farms of different sizes and individuals of different income levels.
-The bank's reasonable performance of small business, small farm, and home mortgage lending supports this conclusion.
-Examiners focused on the percentage by number of loans to businesses and farms with gross annual revenues of $1 million or less.
-They also focused on the percentage by number of home mortgage loans to low- and moderate-income borrowers.
+The institution’s reasonable small business and home mortgage performance supports this conclusion.
+Although the bank’s small farm lending performance is excellent, it did not warrant excellent overall performance.
+Examiners focused on the percentage of loans to businesses and farms with gross annual revenues of $1 million or less and home mortgage loans to low- and moderate-income borrowers.

 Small Business Loans